D-ICE/poem/docs/specifications/documentation/poem_data_model.rst

 PolarNode
     A PolarNode is a generic node of the POEM hierarchical tree structure.
 It is normally associated to a special operational mode of a ship.
 An operational mode is a special configuration of a ship.
-By example, ballast and laden loading cases for a ship can be seen as different operational modes.
-But ballas and laden can also be divided into two child operational mode if we consider the usage of one or two engines.
-Everything case is a PolarNode.
+For example, ballast and laden loading cases for a ship can be seen as different operational modes.
+But ballast and laden can also be divided into two child operational modes if we consider the usage of one or two engines.
-    It is almost directly equivalent to NetCDF-4 groups, except for PolarTable that are even more special PolarNodes (see below).
+    The concept of PolarNode is almost directly equivalent to NetCDF-4 groups, except for PolarTable that is a somewhat special case of PolarNode not mapped to a group bu to a Variable in NetCDF-4 (see below).

 PolarSet
     A PolarSet is a special node of the POEM hierarchical tree structure.
-Those are nodes that represent a leaf Operational mode in the tree structure where the configuration of the ship is totally defined.
-A PolarSet serve as container for different Polar (see below).
+It represents a leaf Operational mode in the tree structure where the configuration of the ship is totally defined.
+A PolarSet serve as a container for different Polars (see below).
 A PolarSet is a group in a NetCDF-4 file.
 A PolarSet can be the root group of a POEM File.

 Polar
     A Polar is a special node of the POEM hierarchical tree structure.
-In POEM, there exist 5 type of Polar which are defined in :ref:`poem_polar_types`.
-The POEM polar types are the different type of performance predictions that can be done with a wind assisted vessel.
-A polar serve as container for PolarTables.
+In POEM, there exists 5 modes of Polar which are defined in :ref:`poem_polar_modes`.
+The POEM polar modes are the different type of performance predictions that can be calculated with a wind assisted vessel.
+A polar serves as a container for PolarTables.
     A Polar has a DimensionGrid that is shared with every PolarTables that it contains.
     A Polar is a group in the NetCDF-4 data model.

 PolarTable
     A PolarTable is a special node of the POEM hierarchical tree structure.
 It represents a physical variable in a multidimensional data array.
 It has a unit and a description.
 It shares a DimensionGrid with its parent Polar and every of the other PolarTables in this Polar.
 It can contain data ot type double or int.
-    Unlike Polar and PolarSet, a Polar is not associated to a group in the NetCDF-4 data model but to a Variable with mandatory Attributes (unit and description).
+    Unlike Polar and PolarSet, a PolarTable is not associated to a group in the NetCDF-4 data model but to a Variable with mandatory Attributes (unit and description).

 Attributes
     POEM data model copies its concept of attributes from NetCDF-4.
 Any PolarNode (PolarSet, Polar and PolarTable) has a set of attributes that can be defined.
-Thus it maps indifferently to groups attributes and Variables attributes as for the POEM data model, groups and Variables always map to PolarNodes.
 Attributes are a powerful mean to store metadata along with data.